This guide was updated on November 24, 2019.

 For a rather small island, Ibiza can seem oddly spread out so renting a car or motorbike is really helpful, if not necessary, to really explore the island.
 If you’re staying in Ibiza Town, you may be able to get away with not renting a vehicle, but you’ll eventually be taking a taxi at some point during your trip so you’ll need to budget for that.
 Getting from one town to another can cost about €30 in a taxi, but the towns themselves are quite walkable and won’t require transit.
 When arriving from the airport, there are a few bus lines to get you where you’re going at a price of about €4.
 Line 10 connects the airport to the Ibiza Town and line 9 connects the airport to Sant Antoni and Sant Josep.
 If you want the life of luxury you can book a private transfer from the airport to your hotel.

-Gay Hotels and Gay Friendly Accommodation in Ibiza
+Gay Hotels in Ibiza

 Hotel Cenit – a family friendly and gay-friendly hotel located on a nice hill offering great views of the sea and still walking distance to the historic center of Ibiza as well as well known beaches like Playa d’en Bossa and Figueretas.
 The hotel has 63 rooms and 55 apartments with free wifi in public areas.
 There’s also a gorgeous rooftop pool and bar where you can sip on specialty cocktails and their beauty center offers treatments and massages for en extra dose of relaxation. (rates start at €60-100)